 So is Krakow Christmas Market worth visiting?
 My answer is YES, but… It is worth it because Krakow is worth it.
 Krakow is one of the most beautiful yet affordable weekend getaways in Europe.

 However, I wouldn’t plan a visit to Krakow just for the Christmas Market, there are better destinations such as Dresden and Strasbourg for that.
-I have also heard that the Christmas Market in Wrocław is the best in Poland.
+Or Wroclaw Christmas Market which is the largest in Poland.

 Leave a Reply